Have you ever noticed how perfectly timed those personalized emails or social media ads seem to be, appearing just when you're considering a purchase?

 Use both segmentation and lead scoring to define the criteria for your target lists.
 For example, you might create a list of "Hot Leads Interested in HubSpot Support."

-Align your target lists with specific content or offers.
-Tailor your messaging to the needs and interests of each list.
+Align your target lists with specific content pieces or offers, ensuring your messaging resonates with each group's unique interests and needs.

 In marketing automation, campaign assets are your foundational building blocks.
 They include various elements such as email templates, landing pages, ad creatives, and more, that are essential for crafting effective campaigns.
 Here's how to approach setting up campaign assets in the context of marketing automation: